clogged downspout

 How to Determine the Proper Gutter Slope

+Maximize the appeal of your home by ensuring the ideal gutter slope.
 A good rule of thumb for creating the perfect gutter slope is to set the gutters at ¼ of an inch, per ten feet of guttering.
+Anything more and you risk having your home look crooked.
 The downspout end of the gutter should always be lower than the other end, so if you have a downspout at both ends of a roofline, you will need to create a slope that starts in the middle and works its way down to both downspouts.

 However, it’s not always this simple!
 Because downspouts should be installed at every 30 feet of a roofline, you may need to install multiple downspouts along the house, and therefore have multiple sloping angles.
+By incorporating a gentle gradient, the slope will ideally be around 1/8 inch over a span of 10 feet.
 Take care to calculate the correct gutter slope for each downspout to make the installation process much easier.

 How to Create the Right Rain Gutter Slope